MinterTeam/minter-go-node/README.md

 To provide some stability to Minter users in these 0.X.X days, the MINOR version is used to signal breaking changes across a subset of the total public API.
-This subset includes all interfaces exposed to other processes (cli, rpc, p2p, etc.), but does not include the in-process Go APIs.
+This subset includes all interfaces exposed to other processes, but does not include the in-process Go APIs.

 ### Upgrades